-If the client is attempting to comply with the order but other parties, such as DHS, are not meeting their responsibilities, the child’s attorney should approach the other party and seek assistance on behalf of the client.
-If necessary, the lawyer should bring the case back to court to review the order and the other party’s noncompliance or take other steps to ensure that appropriate social services are available to the client.
+If the child client is attempting to comply with the order but another party, such as DHS, is not meeting its responsibilities, the child’s lawyer should approach the appropriate other parties and seek assistance on behalf of the child client.
+If necessary, the child’s lawyer should bring the case back to court to review the order and the other party’s noncompliance or take other steps to ensure that appropriate social services are available to the child client.

 Commentary:

-The child’s lawyer should play an active role in assisting the client in complying with court orders and obtaining visitation and any other social services.
-The lawyer should speak with the client regularly about progress and any difficulties the client is encountering.
-When DHS neglects or refuses to offer appropriate services, especially those ordered by the court, the child’s lawyer should file motions to compel or motions for contempt.
+The child’s lawyer should play an active role in assisting the child client in complying with court orders and obtaining visitation and any other social services.
+The child’s lawyer should speak with the child client regularly about progress and any difficulties the child client is encountering.
+If DHS neglects or refuses to offer appropriate services, especially those ordered by the court, the child’s lawyer should file motions to compel or motions for contempt.

+STANDARD 9 – MODIFYING OR VACATING AN ORDER

+XXXXXXXXX

-STANDARD 9 - APPEALS ISSUES FOR CHILD’S LAWYER
+STANDARD 10 - APPEALS ISSUES FOR TRIAL LAWYER

-Consider and discuss the possibility of appeal with the client.
+The child’s trial lawyer should consider and discuss the possibility of appeal with the child client.

 Action:

-The child’s lawyer should immediately consider and discuss with the client, preferably in person, the possibility of appeal when a court’s ruling is contrary to the client’s position or interests.
-Regardless of whether the lawyer believes an appeal is appropriate or that there are any viable issues for appeal, the lawyer should advise the client—at the conclusion of each hearing—that he or she has a right to appeal from any judgment or order resulting from a jurisdictional hearing, review hearing, permanency hearing or termination of parental rights trial.
-Further, if the hearing was held before a juvenile court referee, the child’s lawyer should advise the client that he or she is entitled to a rehearing before a juvenile court judge.
-Unless a rehearing is requested within 10 days following the entry of the referee’s order, the order will become a final and non-appealable order.
-Whether to seek a rehearing of a referee’s order or to pursue a direct appeal in the appellate courts is always the client’s decision.
+The child’s lawyer should immediately consider and discuss with the child client, preferably in person, the possibility of appeal when a court’s ruling is contrary to the child client’s position or interests.
+Regardless of whether the child’s lawyer believes an appeal is appropriate or that there are any viable issues for appeal, the child’s lawyer should advise the child client—at the conclusion of each hearing—that he or she has a right to appeal from any judgment or order resulting from a jurisdictional hearing, review hearing, permanency hearing or termination of parental rights trial.
+Further, if the hearing was held before a juvenile court referee, the child’s lawyer should advise the child client that he or she is entitled to a rehearing before a juvenile court judge.
+Under ORS 419A.150(4), unless a rehearing is requested within 10 days following the entry of the referee’s order, the order will become a final and non-appealable order.
+Whether to seek a rehearing of a referee’s order or to pursue a direct appeal in the appellate courts is always the child client’s decision.

 Commentary:

-When discussing the possibility of an appeal, the child’s lawyer should explain both the positive and negative effects of an appeal, including how the appeal could affect the child’s goals.
+When discussing the possibility of an appeal, the child’s lawyer should explain both the positive and negative effects of an appeal, including how the appeal could affect the child client’s goals.

-If the client decides to appeal, the child’s lawyer should timely and thoroughly facilitate the appointment of appellate lawyer.
+If the child client decides to appeal, the child’s lawyer should timely and thoroughly facilitate the appointment of appellate lawyer.

 Action:

-The child’s attorneylawyer should take all steps necessary to facilitate appointing appellate lawyer e.g., appointed trial lawyer should refer the case for appeal to the Office of Public Defense Services and comply with that office’s referral procedures.
-The trial lawyer should work with the appellate lawyer and identify to the appellate lawyer the parties to the case (for example whether there are any interveners), appropriate issues for appeal and promptly respond to all requests for additional information or documents necessary for appellate lawyer to prosecute the appeal.
+The child’s trial lawyer should take all steps necessary to facilitate appointing an appellate lawyer e.g., appointed trial lawyer should refer the case for appeal to the Office of Public Defense Services(OPDS) and comply with that office’s referral procedures.
+The child’s trial lawyer should work with the appellate lawyer and identify to the appellate lawyer: the parties to the case (for example whether there are any interveners), appropriate issues for appeal and promptly respond to all requests for additional information or documents necessary for the appellate lawyer to prosecute the appeal.
 The child’s trial lawyer should promptly comply with the court’s order to return exhibits necessary for appeal.

 Commentary: